Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Model

+Some transit agencies may plan for a delay above the mean, such as the 85th percentile.
+In that case, the cycle delay could be formulated as a more general function of the incident duration distribution.
+We use the expected delay in Eq. \ref{eq_e_delay} to keep the subsequent analysis transparent.
+After incorporating this delay, the incident adjusted scheduled headway is $\overline{H}^{\text{Adj}} := (\overline{E}+\overline{D})/\overline{F} = \overline{H}+2\mathbb{E}[I^{(N,l)}]/\overline{F}$.
+The term $2\mathbb{E}[I^{(N,l)}]/\overline{F}$ is therefore the scheduled headway adjustment associated with incidents.
+Because $I^{(N,l)}$ is identically distributed across vehicle runs, the adjusted scheduled headway does not depend on the vehicle run index.
+The single route PTS then dispatches vehicles on time at intervals of $\overline{H}^{\text{Adj}}$.

-Let $T^{(n)}$ be the travel time for vehicles from the transportation hub to station $n$ when there is no incident ( a fixed constant in this study due to the fixed speed assumption).
-Without loss of generality, let us assume vehicle $(l-1)$ departs from the transportation hub at time $0$.
-Considering random service suspensions, vehicle $(l-1)$'s departure time from station $n$ is:
+Let $T^{(n)}$ be the travel time from the transportation hub to station $n$ when there is no incident.
+This travel time is fixed under the constant speed assumption.
+Since dwell time is negligible, the arrival and departure times at a station are identical in the model.
+Taking the dispatch time of vehicle 1 as time zero, the free departure time of vehicle $l$ at station $n$ is